The most common form of counselling and psychotherapy is ‘talking therapy’ (as opposed to Art Therapy or Music Therapy for example).

 Person Centred Therapy is a talking therapy which offers you an empathic and non-judgemental environment to explore and move through your issues.
-It focuses on how you are feeling and supports you to make changes to improve your situation.
+It focuses on discovering why you are thinking, feeling and behaving the way you are, and supports you to make changes to improve your situation.
 We can offer you pure Person Centred Therapy, or a combination of this and other therapeutic approaches.

 Cognitive Behavioural Therapy (CBT) is a talking therapy, which is a logical, goal-oriented systematic approach to addressing psychological issues.
 It focuses on thoughts, feelings, behaviours and body sensations.
 It aims to give you tools and techniques to make positive changes in your life.
 We can offer you pure CBT, or a combination of CBT and other therapeutic approaches.

 Your confidentiality is taken very seriously and will only be broken in extreme circumstances.
 For more information see our client agreement.